godotengine/godot-docs/classes/class_randomnumbergenerator.rst

 Description
 -----------

 RandomNumberGenerator is a class for generating pseudo-random numbers.
-It currently uses PCG32.
-The underlying algorithm is an implementation detail.
+It currently uses `PCG32 <http://www.pcg-random.org/>`_.

+**Note:** The underlying algorithm is an implementation detail.
 As a result, it should not be depended upon for reproducible random streams across Godot versions.

 Property Descriptions
 ---------------------